-Conservation groups sue feds to protect some Pacific Northwest old-growth forests
+Conservation groups sue feds to protect old-growth forests

 The Trump administration amended a protection that had been in place since 1994 that prohibited the harvesting of trees 21 inches (53 centimeters) or greater in diameter and instead emphasized maintaining a combination of trees, with trees at least 150 years old prioritized for protection and favoring fire-tolerant species.

-The area the rule covers is at least 7 million acres, roughly the size of the state of Maryland, on six national forests in Eastern Oregon and Southeast Washington.
+The area the rule covers is at least 7 million acres, roughly the size of the state of Maryland, on six national forests in eastern Oregon and southeast Washington state, east of the Cascade Range.

 In announcing the decision to amend the old-growth protection, which took effect on Jan.
 15, 2021, the Trump administration said it would make forests “more resistant and resilient to disturbances like wildfire.”